-Stats: Blackadder independent bottling of a 15 year old Port Mourant, distilled at Diamond in 2003 and bottled in 2018 in Scotland.
-This presumably was fully continentally aged, producing only 232 bottles at 48.6% ABV with no additives.
-My first bottle was number 160.
-Second is 161.
-It was not chill filtered and there is tons of char resting in this.
+Stats: Guyanese rum distilled on the double wooden Port Mourant pot still at Diamond in 2003 and bottled in 2018 by independent bottler Blackadder in Scotland.
+This was presumably aged entirely in continental climate, producing only 232 bottles at 48.6% ABV with no additives or filtration.
+My first bottle was number 160, second is #161.
+These were not chill filtered and there is tons of char resting in the bottle.
 It’s like a snow globe if you shake it up.

-Notation: What follows is the cumulation of notes from numerous sessions over the course of two bottles, all enjoyed neat in a Glencairn without ice or dilution.
+Conditions: What follows is the accumulation of notes from various sessions over the course of two bottles, all enjoyed neat in a Glencairn without ice or dilution.

 Nose: Brown sugar, rotting wood, wet grass, cedar, soursop, crayon, ocean mist, cinnamon.
 Very slightly “off” milk.
 Second bottle: Wonderful sweetness.
-Cotton candy, vanilla frosting, nutmeg, raison, wet forest, fresh cracked walnuts, a little pepper, the precipice of rank armpit, but in a pleasant way.
-This just gives and gives and gives….
+Cotton candy, vanilla frosting, nutmeg, raisin, wet forest, fresh cracked walnuts, a little pepper.
+The precipice of rank armpit, but in an oddly pleasant way.
+The nose just gives and gives if you let it rest…

-Mouth: Musty cigar, worn leather, vanilla, tart lemon, bitter wood tannin, tar, “off” pineapple, a surprising burn in the chest considering the low-ish proof.
-This just lingers for. ev. er.
+Mouth: Musty cigar, worn leather, vanilla, tart lemon, bitter wood tannin, tar, “off” pineapple, a surprising burn in the chest considering the moderate proof.
+This just lingers for. ev. er. in the throat.
 Second bottle: super thick, oily, but more motor oily than like cooking/buttery oil.
 Tons of old wood.
 Lingering cigar.
 Surprising citrus notes.
 Soy sauce, beef broth, some salinity, light cardboard, melon.

-Final Thoughts: Short and simple… This is one of the most flavorful, delicious rums I’ve ever tasted.
+Final Thoughts: Short and simple… This is one of the most expressive and delicious rums I’ve ever tasted.
 Every visit brings forth something new and it’s a delight to consume.

 1 – I don’t want this in my mouth ever again